St. Gabriel's Episcopal Church

 Other cool youth stuff...

-Spiritual Retreats - Our youth ministry encourage the youth to participate in spiritual retreats with other youth.
+Spiritual Retreats - Our youth ministry encourages the youth to participate in spiritual retreats with other youth.
 There are 2 Diocesan Retreats a year - one in the fall and one in the spring.
 In June each year we travel with at least twelve youth and adult chaperones to North Carolina to attend Youth Week at Kanuga Conference Center.